ephes/kptncook/README.md

-  search-by-id              Search for a recipe by id in kptncook api, id... sync                      Fetch recipes for today from api, save them to... sync-with-mealie          Sync locally saced recipes with mealie. export-recipe-to-paprika  Export a recipe to Paprika app
+  search-by-id              Search for a recipe by id in kptncook api, id... sync                      Fetch recipes for today from api, save them to... sync-with-mealie          Sync locally saced recipes with mealie. export-recipes-to-paprika  Export a recipe by id or all recipes to Paprika app
 ```

 ## Environment